xdaTq/InventorySystem/README.md

    ```sh
    $ brew install nginx
    ```
-    * Nginx onfiguration <br>
+    * Nginx Configuration <br>
-      3. On MacOS with a Silicone Proccesor all of your config files will be found in `/opt/homebrew/etc/` else for normal MacOS with Intel Proccesor you will find your config files in `/usr/local/etc/`.
+      3. On MacOS with a Silicon Proccesor all of your config files will be found in `/opt/homebrew/etc/` else for normal MacOS with Intel Proccesor you will find your config files in `/usr/local/etc/`.
       <br>
         Inside this directory navigate to a folder called `nginx`, and open the `nginx.conf` file with a editor of your choice.
       4. Nginx.conf file <br>
-        In the `nginx.conf` file change the following configuration to this one.
+        In the `nginx.conf` file change the following configuration to the following.
         ```nginx
         listen       YOUR_PORT;
         server_name  YOUR_SERVERNAME;